Maj.-Gen. Thomas Carey1

 Francis Clinton is the son of Sir Edward Clinton and Mary Dighton.2 He married Priscilla Hill, daughter of John Hill.1

-Francis Clinton lived at Stourton Parva, Lincolnshire, England.1
+He lived at Stourton Parva, Lincolnshire, EnglandG.1

 Child of Francis Clinton and Priscilla Hill